naver/splade/README.md

 # pretrained_no_yamlconfig indicates that we solely rely on a HF-valid model path
 ```

-* To change the data, simply override the hydra retrieve_evaluate package: `retrieve_evaluate=msmarco`
+* To change the data, simply override the hydra retrieve_evaluate package, e.g. add `retrieve_evaluate=msmarco` as argument of `src.retrieve`.

 You can similarly build the files that will be ingested by Anserini: